simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_cx.md

 ### `__init__` method docstring

-The animation class for a center-x coordinate.<hr>
+The animation class for a center x coordinate.<hr>

 **[Parameters]**